 Learning Support: (Policy 113, 113.1, 113.2, 113.3, and 113.4) Consists of services and programs to meet the educational needs of students who meet state and federal eligibility criteria.
 Accommodations and modifications may be provided in the regular education classroom and/or the student may receive direct instruction and/or support in the learning support classroom.
-The District contact regarding Special Education programs is Ms. Desiree Burns, the Director of Special Education, burns@kosd.org 412-571-6083
+The District contact regarding Special Education programs is Dr. Suzanne Hanna, the Assistant to the Superintendent for Student Services, shanna@kosd.org 412-571-6013